Anes-Marzooki/Git-Good/README.md

 ```
 git pull origin master
 ```
-> Notice that we used `origin master` to specify the remote and the branch from wich we need the updates.
+> Notice that we used `origin master` to specify the remote and the branch from which we need the updates.

 - **Push** :airplane: